stevenbuccini/Leap-Motion-RockPaperScissors/README.md

 The code tracks two things primarily:

 1. **Position of your hands** - When you play Rock, Paper, Scissors in real life, you pump your first as you say "Rock, Paper, Scissors!"
-We track the pumping motion as well by watching the velocity of your palm.
+We track the pumping motion as well by watching the changing velocity of your palm.
 On the third downward stroke, we look for what sign you threw (see below).
 2. **Number of fingers** - The Leap Motion can only detect your fingers if they are moderately extended and positioned directly over the device.
   * If we see no fingers, we assume your hand is in a fist and figure you are showing Rock.
   * If we see 1-2 fingers, we assume you're throwing scissors.